AngeloYoun/generator-liferay-fragments/README.md

 [![NPM Publish Version][5]][6]

-# Liferay Fragments CLI
+# Liferay Fragment Toolkit

-This is a CLI for developing fragments for Liferay DXP.
+This is a toolkit for developing fragments for Liferay DXP.
 It allows

 - generating fragments from scratch
 - exporting them from a Liferay instance